Crypto-Shroom/PigeonCall/README.md

 🔹 Bot does not post replies correctly
 ✔ Check logs for extracted tweet ID & username

-📜 License
+#📜 License
-This project is MIT Licensed – feel free to modify & improve! 🚀
+This project is European Union Public License (EUPL 1.1) Licensed 🚀

 👨‍💻 Author
-Developed by @yourusername
+Developed by @CryptoShroom
 Feel free to open an issue or submit a PR! 🚀